Carole M. Verified Buyer

 Just what my feet have waited for.
 I'll be buying more.
 My narrow feet like the fit.
 Won't be walking out of these.
 Perfect!

 In terms of length, the flip flops were designed with a reasonably ‘snug / tight’ fit in mind.
-Before ordering we recommend you check out oursize guide.
-Archies Flip Flop sizes fit slightly small, so if in `doubt when choosing your size choose the size up.
+Before ordering we recommend you check out our size guide.

 The reason we encourage you to wear your Archies nice and snug is so the orthotic sits in the correct position under the foot.